iv461/icey/icey/doc/using_tf.md

 # Using TF

-Coordinate systems are communicated in ROS over the topic `/tf` and `/tf_static`, so receiving them is an inherently asynchronous operation.
+Coordinate systems are communicated in ROS over the topic `/tf` and `/tf_static`, so receiving them is inherently an asynchronous operation.
-To obtain coordinate system transforms, ICEY provides again an async/await based API.
+To obtain transforms from TF, ICEY provides again an async/await based API.

-ICEY also allows you to *subscribe* to a single transform between to coordinate system instead of requesting a transform at a specific time.
+Additionally, ICEY allows you to *subscribe* to a single transform between to coordinate system instead of requesting a transform at a specific time.
 This features is also useful in some applications.

 # Looking up transforms: